dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                     encapsulate JPEG stream verbatim by default.
     -ph,--pixel-header <arg>        Specify value as true if metadata information is to be extracted from header of pixel data for jpegs and mpegs.
-                                    If absent pixel header will not be read; user has to then ensure that pixel data related attributes should be present either in metadata file or from command line to ensure seeing the images/videos correctly.
+                                    If absent pixel header will not be read; ensure that pixel data related attributes should be present either in metadata file or from command line to ensure seeing the images/videos correctly.
     -t,--type <arg>                 specify the value for Content-type header : xml or json.